davidsbatista/BREDS/README.md

 `--similarity=0.6` and `--confidence=0.6` are parameters controlling similarity and confidence thresholds.

-The output of the process is a file `relationships.txt`:
+The output of the process is a file `relationships.jsonl`, containing the extracted relationships, you can pretty print them with 'jq' in the terminal `jq '.' < relationships.jsonl`

-    instance: DynCorp       Reston  score:0.998
+    {
+      "entity_1": "Medtronic",
+      "entity_2": "Minneapolis",
+      "confidence": 0.9982486865148862,
+      "sentence": "<ORG>Medtronic</ORG> , based in <LOC>Minneapolis</LOC> , is the nation 's largest independent medical device maker .
+Last month , when it reported revenue of $ 10 billion for the fiscal year , <ORG>Medtronic</ORG> also said that it had set up a business unit to pursue applications of its heart and brain stimulation technology in the obesity market .", "bef_words": "",
+      "bet_words": ", based in",
+      "aft_words": ", is",
+      "passive_voice": false
+    }

+    {
+      "entity_1": "DynCorp",
+      "entity_2": "Reston",
+      "confidence": 0.9982486865148862,
-    sentence: Because <ORG>DynCorp</ORG> , headquartered in <LOC>Reston</LOC> , <LOC>Va.</LOC> , gets 98 percent of its revenue from government work .
+      "sentence": "Because <ORG>DynCorp</ORG> , headquartered in <LOC>Reston</LOC> , <LOC>Va.</LOC> , gets 98 percent of its revenue from government work .",
-    pattern_bef: Because
-    pattern_bet: , headquartered in
-    pattern_aft: , Va.
-    passive voice: False

-    instance: Handspring    Silicon Valley  score:0.893
+      "bef_words": "Because",
+      "bet_words": ", headquartered in",
+      "aft_words": ", Va.",
+      "passive_voice": false
+    }

+    {
+      "entity_1": "Handspring",
+      "entity_2": "Silicon Valley",
+      "confidence": 0.893486865148862,
-    sentence: There will be more firms like <ORG>Handspring</ORG> , a company based in <LOC>Silicon Valley</LOC> that looks as if it is about to become a force in handheld computers , despite its lack of machinery .
+      "sentence": "There will be more firms like <ORG>Handspring</ORG> , a company based in <LOC>Silicon Valley</LOC> that looks as if it is about to become a force in handheld computers , despite its lack of machinery .", "bef_words": "firms like",
-    pattern_bef: firms like
-    pattern_bet: , a company based in
+      "bet_words": ", a company based in",
-    pattern_aft: that looks
-    passive voice: False
+      "aft_words": "that looks",
+      "passive_voice": false
+    }

 ## Reference